PER PERSON :

 Welcome, your enticing tour of Iceland starts today!
 The Flybus shuttle brings you from Keflavík International Airport to the accommodation in Reykjavík where you spend the night.
 We provide you with ideas how to explore Iceland's capital on your own, dinner suggestions too!
 Food lovers will be pleased and perhaps even impressed by the number of diverse restaurants in Reykjavík.
 Many award winning chefs create delicious Icelandic cuisine that is characterized by an imaginative use of local ingredients such as fresh seafood, organic lamb and wild game; but be sure to try the fabulous Icelandic hotdog and pizza too!

-At 08:30 meet your tour guide and start the escorted tour program with short introduction to Icelandic geology while watching a striking film at Reykjavik Volcano House documenting the eruptions of Eyjafjallajökull and Fimmvörðulháls in 2010, which caused millions of people to be stranded worldwide as thousands of flights were cancelled.
+At 08:30 meet your tour guide and start the escorted tour program with a short introduction to Icelandic geology while watching a striking film at the Reykjavik Volcano House documenting the eruptions of Eyjafjallajökull and Fimmvörðuháls in 2010, which caused millions of people to be stranded worldwide as thousands of flights were canceled.
 These films give a good insight into the general geology and volcanology of Iceland.
-At the Volcano House you can experience a hands-on geological exhibition where you can examine various pieces of pumice, ash and lava from Icelandic volcanoes.
-Later on we depart Reykjavik for Thingvellir National Park, a UNESCO world heritage site, and where the Althingi, the oldest legislative assembly in the world was founded.
+At the Volcano House, you can experience a hands-on geological exhibition where you can examine various pieces of pumice, ash, and lava from Icelandic volcanoes.
+Later on, we Geysir.jpgdepart from Reykjavik and drive to Thingvellir National Park, a UNESCO world heritage site, and where the Althingi, the oldest legislative assembly in the world was founded.
 This is one of Iceland's most fascinating places both geologically and for the role it plays in the country's history and sense of national identity.
 Thingvellir is also remarkable for reasons of natural science, as the site is part of a fissure zone running through Iceland, and is situated on the tectonic plate boundaries of the Mid-Atlantic Ridge.
 The faults and fissures of the area make evident the rifting of the earth's crust.

 Exploring the hot springs at Geysir is like watching a geography lesson in real life: natural springs bubbling away in the ground until the pressure becomes too much – and they explode in spectacular style.
 Geysir and Strokkur are the two biggest of the geysers there.
-While Geysir no longer is active, Strokkur still spouts every 5 to 15 minutes to the delight of visitors.
-Next we travel to Gullfoss, “the golden falls“, which is a double waterfall that tumbles 34 meters into the Hvítá river.
+While Geysir is no longer active, Strokkur still spouts every 5 to 10 minutes to the delight of visitors.
+Next, we travel to Gullfoss, "the golden falls", which is a double waterfall that tumbles 34 meters into the Hvítá river.
 Gullfoss is one of Iceland's most beautiful waterfalls.
+The explosion crater called Kerið is filled with water and resembles an ancient amphitheater.
 In the evening, you hear about the Northern Lights from your tour guide.
 Naturally, once darkness falls, you are out in the garden waiting for the Northern Lights.
-We stay for one night in simple cottages in South Iceland.
+We will stay for one night in South Iceland.

-A long drive brings us to a world of glaciers, ice and icebergs.
+A long drive brings us to a world of glaciers, ice, and icebergs.
 We travel to Jökulsárlón glacial lagoon filled with floating icebergs.
-We explore this extraordinary site and perhaps see some seals swimming in the arctic waters.
+We explore this extraordinary site and perhaps see some seals swimming in the Arctic waters.
 You can walk on the black sandy beach where large icebergs get stranded.
-The Vatnajökull National Park is about 12,000 square kilometers and it is the largest National Park in Europe.
-In this area we find Iceland’s highest mountains, an alpine environment and Europe's largest glacier.
+The Vatnajökull National Park is about 12,000 square kilometers and it is the second largest National Park in Europe.
+In this area, we find Iceland's highest mountains, an alpine environment, and Europe's largest glacier.
 Tonight you can enjoy a movie presentation about Northern Lights as a part of the Northern Lights educational program.
 Be careful not to go to bed too soon in this remote and quiet location, or you may just miss out one more chance of seeing the Northern Lights shimmering and dancing across the night sky.
-We stay for one night at Fosshotel Núpar in the Vatnajökull region.
+We will stay for one night in the Vatnajökull National Park region.

 Today, we head across the Laki lava field to the village of Vík where we make a photo stop.
 We take a stroll on the black lava beach and along the bird cliffs at Reynisfjara beach in South Iceland.
-We pass the glacier Mýrdalsjökull and the infamous volcano Eyjafjallajökull and continue to Skógafoss waterfall which is 60 meters high and belongs to the most impressive waterfalls in the country.
-Further west we reach the high but narrow Seljalandsfoss waterfall which plunges over the mountain.
-There‘s a trail that goes behind the fall which is interesting – if you are prepared to get wet!
+We pass the glacier Mýrdalsjökull and the infamous volcano Eyjafjallajökull and continue to Skógafoss waterfall which is 62 meters high and belongs to the most impressive waterfalls in the country.
+Further west we reach the high but narrow Seljalandsfoss waterfall, which is 65 meters high and plunges over the mountain.
 In the evening you return to Reykjavik for one last night.
-An optional Northern Lights bus tour or fjord cruise can be booked on the spot, if the weather conditions are ideal.
-We stay for one night in Iceland's capital.
+An optional Northern Lights bus tour or fjord cruise can be booked on the spot if the weather conditions are ideal.
+We will stay for one night in Iceland's capital.

 Your Iceland tour ends today.
 Individual transfer by Flybus airport shuttle from your guesthouse accommodation in Reykjavík to Keflavík Airport.